 - Many tours daily but book in advance for busy summer weekends.

-Hearst Castle is located on Highway 1 about 15 minutes from the town of Cambria.
-You can’t drive to the castle itself, so you have to drive to the visitors center then buy a ticket and get on the bus to get shuttled up to the castle.
+Hearst Castle is located on Highway 1, about 15 minutes from the town of Cambria.
+You can’t drive to the castle itself, so you have to drive to the visitor center, then buy a ticket and get on the bus to get shuttled up to the castle.

-The tour starts like all the other tours do with a 15-minute bus ride up to the castle.
+The tour starts like all the other tours do with a 15 minute bus ride up to the castle.
 On the trip, you get to hear Alex Trebek talk about the castle and its history.
-Once you get there your tour guide will meet you to begin the 45 tour.
+Once you get there, your tour guide will meet you to begin the 45 minute tour.

-The tour went quickly through the gardens and the Neptune Pool because when it is done you have as long as you would like to see them.
-We came back and spent time at the Neptune Pool after the tour, and it was awesome to see it filled finally.
+The tour went quickly through the gardens and the Neptune Pool, when it is over, you have as long as you would like to see them.
+We came back and spent time at the Neptune Pool after the tour, and it was awesome to see it finally filled.

 The second floor is where many of the guest suites were, and we spent a decent amount of time walking through this area of the castle and learning about the guests who stayed here and the amenities.

-There were also some walkways that provided amazing views of the castle from vantage points I hadn’t seen before.
+Some walkways provided amazing views of the castle from vantage points I hadn’t seen before.

-Next, we moved to Marion Davies bedroom as well which was located across the hall from his.
+Next, we moved to Marion Davies bedroom, located across the hall from his.

-This floor also had the most amazing room on the tour which was Mr. Hearst’s personal study.
-The room was massive with art, books and a large table.
+This floor also had the most amazing room on the tour, Mr. Hearst’s personal study.
+The room was massive with art, books, and a large table.

 There was even a picture of Mr. Hearst at the end, which is a total power move.

-From here we headed into the two top column rooms which were right under the bell towers.
-These rooms were immaculate with gold everything and patios that provide views of the grounds.
+From here, we headed into the two top column rooms, right under the bell towers.
+These rooms were immaculate with gold everything, and patios that provided views of the grounds.

-It was said that the rooms were very loud when the bells went off though so they might not be too nice to stay in.
+It was said that the rooms were very loud when the bells went off though, so they might not be a nice to stay.

-After it’s over, you can walk the grounds as much as you would like before heading to the Roman Pool to catch the shuttle back to the visitors center.
+After it’s over, you can walk the grounds as much as you would like before heading to the Roman Pool to catch the shuttle back to the visitor center.